kumar-pranaw/node-js-api/README.md

 # node-js-api
-This repository is decicated for node js api tutorial from scratch
+This repository is dedicated for node js api tutorial from scratch